Naked sunbathing outlawed on Fire Island's longtime nude beaches

 The park service is concerned with nudity and the party atmosphere it seems to inspire, Koschmann said.
 Prostitution, voyeurism, exhibitionism, public sex and masturbation have all become problems at the beach surrounding the Fire Island Lighthouse.

-"This is a national park area and this is not an image we want to promote, that kind of lewd and lascivious behaviour," Koschmann said.
+"This is a national park area and this is not an image we want to promote, that kind of lewd and lascivious behavior," Koschmann said.

 Because Fire Island is under concurrent federal and state jurisdiction and no federal law exists prohibiting public nudity, the park has until now allowed nudists.